School prizes and sponsors

 - The Maxwell Law Prize for the best Law Finalist.
 Prize is £150 worth of books or book vouchers.

 - The Oxford University Press Law Prize, sponsored by Oxford University Press, for the student with the best UG law dissertation.
 Prize is £100 worth of books or book vouchers.

 - The Knights Solicitors Prize, sponsored by Knights Solicitors, for the student with the best performance in Commercial Law.
 Prize may include one week's work experience with Knights Solicitors.

 - mgf Solicitors Prize, sponsored by mgf Solicitors, a prize of £500 for the Law Student of the Year on the basis of outstanding academic ability, alongside contribution to the School or wider community.

 - The Pinsent Mason Prize, sponsored by Pinsent Mason Solicitors, for the student demonstrating the highest overall academic performance in Employment Law.
 The prize takes the form of a work experience placement (non-paid) of up to 2 weeks at Pinsent Masons’ Manchester office under the supervision of Partner and Keele alumnus, Neil Black.

-- The Patrick Thornberry Prize, in honour of Professor Emeritus Patrick Thornberry, for the best dissertation in Human Rights, Globalisation and Justice.
+- The Patrick Thornberry Prize, in honour of Professor Emeritus Patrick Thornberry, for the best dissertation in Human Rights, Globalisation and Justice (HRGJ).

-- The St Giles Hospice Care Prize for the best dissertation in Medical Ethics and Palliative Care.
+- The St Giles Hospice Care Prize for the best dissertation in Medical Ethics and Palliative Care (MEPC).